nsdf-fabric/nsdf-slac/docs/cli.md

 ![Terminal showing CLI help output with available commands: version, ls, and download](./assets/cli/cli-help.gif)

-The `NSDF Dark Matter CLI` offers a pool of operations to access and download the R76 dark matter dataset.
+The `NSDF Dark Matter CLI` offers a pool of operations to access and download dark matter datasets.
 The CLI serves as a top level component in a workflow to download data which can then be analyzed with the [NSDF Dark Matter Library](./library.md)

 ## 🚀 Getting Started